 What’s not going to help

 There are some common mistakes to watch out for when dealing with separation anxiety in dogs.
-Somethings may actually make their anxiety worse such as punishing your dog when they are suffering from separation anxiety will only make the situation worse.
+Punishing your dog when they are suffering from separation anxiety will only make the situation worse.

-People often make the mistake of getting another dog to keep the dog suffering with separation anxiety company, but this won't help as the anxiety is a result of being separated from you not from other dogs.
+People often make the mistake of getting another dog to keep the dog suffering with separation anxiety company.
+This won’t help as the anxiety is a result of being separated from you not from other dogs.
+They may even transfer their dependency from you to your dog which can cause issues in the future.

 Crating your dog will not help with separation anxiety as your dog will still exhibit anxiety responses inside the crate.
 They may even injure themselves more whilst trying to escape the crate.